We live in a world where even the smallest tasks are done through the internet. Whether they’re used for the purpose of educ

 If your journey to work is a route you’ve taken before, double check that there aren’t any disruptions.

 If you haven’t had time to test-run your commute, don’t panic – check a mapping app like Citymapper or Google Maps, and leave yourself plenty of time in the morning to allow for any issues on the way to work.
+Get a playlist or a couple of graduate podcasts ready to go - these should help you to be completely stress-free in the morning.

 But you might be surprised to hear that we wouldn’t recommend being too early, either.
 If you’ve been told to arrive at 10am, the reason will likely be that your new employer wants to set up your desk and finalise your onboarding before you arrive.